anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 relationship with "fizzbuzz_0".
 Additionally, "fizzbuzz_99" may be the predecessor of "fizzbuzz_0".

-If a future RFC defines a versioning scheme (such as using the mechanism defined in (#syntax)), an RDAP extension definition MUST explicitly denote its compliance with that scheme.
+If a future RFC defines a versioning scheme, an RDAP extension definition MUST explicitly denote its compliance with that scheme.

 ### Backwards-Compatible Changes {#backwards_compatible_changes}